ng-apimock/core/docs/mocks.md

 Writing a mock should always follow the [json schema](#json-schema).

 ### Advanced request matching
-When [@ng-apimock/core](https://github.com/ng-apimock/core) tries to match a request to a mock ,it will always look at the required fields of the request.
+When [@ng-apimock/core](https://github.com/ng-apimock/core) tries to match a request to a mock, it will always look at the required fields of the request.
 But when the request is configured with the header and body, it will also use that information to match.

 Looking at the following request configuration